Last Update: September 2020

 Rainy seasons arrives mid September to last throughout December.
-October and November are the wettest months and also typhoons can occur during this period.
+October and November are the wettest months and also typhoons can occur during and around this period.
 Dry season runs from January to early September and often see temperatures rising to the low 30’s°C.

 The exception is Da Lat due to its location in the Central highlands where rain occurs from June to October.
 November to May marks the dry season in Da Lat with very cold temperatures possible in December and January.